FrDH/mmenu-js/README.md

 As of version 9, the mmenu.js plugin only supports [ECMAScript 6 compliant browsers](https://kangax.github.io/compat-table/es6/).<br />
 For Internet Explorer 11, you can use the latest of version 8 and use polyfills where needed.

-### Development

-This project uses [Gulp(4)](http://gulpjs.com/) to compile, minify and concatenate the TS/JS and SCSS/CSS files.
-If you are unfamiliar with Gulp, check [this tutorial](https://travismaynard.com/writing/getting-started-with-gulp) on how to get started.<br />
-Run `gulp watch` in the command-line to put a watch on the files and run all scripts immediately after saving your changes.